 Are you avoiding a credit card application because you’re afraid of being rejected?
 Want to see if you can be approved for a credit card without having an inquiry hit your credit score?

 We may be able to help.
 Some large banks give you the chance to see if you are pre-qualified for cards before you officially apply.
-You give a bit of personal information (name, address, last 4 digits of your social security), and they will tell you if you are pre-qualified.
+You give a bit of personal information (name, address, typically the last 4 digits of your social security), and they will tell you if you are pre-qualified.
 There is no harm to your credit score when using this service.
 This is the best way to see if you can get a credit card without hurting your score.

 What does pre-qualified mean?